Katherine Aquatic Centre Upgrade

 - the current 50-metre pool which will be extensively renovated

-- a 25-metre, six-lane, 1.05 -1.4-metre deep, heated pool with an accessibility ramp, diving blocks on the deep end, and a ledge for learn-to-swim classes.
+- A 25-metre, six-lane, 1.05-1.4-metre deep, heated pool with an accessibility ramp, diving blocks on the deep end, and a ledge for learn-to-swim classes.
 The pool will be particularly suited to swimming lessons and fitness classes

 - a splash zone with play area, activation toys and ground sprays